Frequently Asked Questions

 I have insurance coverage.
 Do you do direct billing?

-I am happy to offer Direct Billing through the following insurance companies: Green Shield, Sunlife, Manulife, Great West Life, Desjardins, Johnston group, and more!
-I am also a registered Blue Cross Provider.
+I am happy to offer Direct Billing through the following insurance companies: Green Shield, Sunlife, Manulife, Canada Life, Johnston group, and Blue Cross, and more.

-If you wish to use Direct Billing, please let the office staff know at the time of booking.
-We will process your payment at the time of the appointment, and will advise you of any co-pay amount (if you have partial coverage).
+If you wish to use Direct Billing, please let us know at your visit.
+We will process your submission after the appointment, and will advise you of any co-pay amount (if you have partial coverage).
 It is advisable to determine your coverage ahead of time, and bring all of your info with you.

 If it is your first time using Direct Billing for Naturopathy, please be prepared to pay the full amount.
 The system is good, but there can always be hiccups!

-We accept Cash, cheque, Visa and Mastercard at the clinic if Direct Billing is not available.
-We will provide a receipt that can be used for reimbursement for those covered under extended health, but not having direct billing.
+We accept Cash, cheque, e-transfer, Visa Debit, Visa and Mastercard at the clinic if Direct Billing is not available.
+We will provide a receipt that can be used for reimbursement for those covered under extended health, but who do not have direct billing.